gbd2/INDE-577/README.md

 #### Unsupervised Learning

 - k-Means Clustering
-- Principle Component Analysis
+- Hierarchical Clustering

-#### Reinforcement Learning
+- Principal Component Analysis

-- Tabular versus Deep Learning Methods
+- Anomaly Detection

 This repository contains notes on each of the ML topics as well as Jupyter Notebook files that explore datasets and apply each of the topics.
 Data science tools used in this repository include Python (versions 3.6 and above), pandas, matplotlib, seaborn, NumPy, and scikit-learn.
 The course also introduced students to powerful assistant tools such as ChatGPT, GPT4, and Github CoPilot.